makrai/notes/dufter2005-mBERT-necessary.md

 * layer: We use layer 0 (uncontextualized) and layer 8 (contextualized)
   * layer 8 works well for monolingual and multilingual tasks (Tenney+ 2019; Hewitt and Manning, 2019; Sabet+ 2020)
-  * layer 0 includes position and segment embeddings besides the token embeddings as well as layer normalization
+  * layer 0 includes position and segment embeddings besides the token embeds as well as layer normalization

 #### Word Alignment.
 Sabet+ (2020) find that mBERT performs well